 Software Model Checking.
-Model checkers have been previously used to find errors in both the design and the implementation of software systems [21-26, 22].
+Model checkers have been previously used to find errors in both the design and the implementation of software systems [19, 16, 20, 7, 9, 3, 16].
 These approaches tend to require significant manual effort to build testing harnesses.
 However, to some degree the approaches are complementary: the tests our approach generates could be used to drive the model checked code.

 Generic bug finding.
-There has been much recent work on bug finding [27, 26, 28, 29].
-Roughly speaking because dynamic checking runs code, it is limited to just executed paths, but can more effectively check deeper properties implied by code.
+There has been much recent work on bug finding [11, 3, 10, 8].
+Roughly speaking [13], because static analysis can examine all paths and only needs to compile code in order to check it, it is relatively better at finding errors in surface properties visible in the source ("lock is paired with unlock") than dynamic techniques.
+In contrast, because dynamic checking runs code it is limited to just executed paths, but can more effectively check deeper properties implied by code.
 For example that the code will infinite loop on bad inputs, that a formatting command is not obeyed correctly.
-Many of the errors in this paper would be difficult to get statically.
+Many of the errors in this paper would be difficult to get with that approach.
 However, we view static analysis as complementary to EGT testing - it is lightweight enough that there is no reason not to apply it and then use EGT.